Evolution Strategies at the Hyperscale: Preliminaries

-which provides an upper bound on the matrix 2-norm \citep{Petersen2008}.
-We denote the $\ell^2$ vector norm as $\lVert \cdot \rVert$.

-\subsection{Evolution strategies}
+\subsection{Evolution Strategies}

-Evolution strategies (ES) \citep{Rechenberg78, Beyer1995,Beyer02} is a set of blackbox methods for optimising general systems.
-ES has emerged as a useful alternative to gradient-based methods, particularly when a system is noisy or non-differentiable.
-Our problem setting focuses on fitness functions whose parameters are matrices: our goal is to find a matrix $M^\star\in\mathbb{R}^{m\times n}$ that maximises the fitness function $M^\star \in \argmax_{M\in \mathbb{R}^{m\times n}} f(M)$.
-In comparison to gradient-based methods which use derivatives of the function $f(M)$ to update the parameters $M$ directly, evolutionary methods update a population distribution over the parameter space.
-This is achieved by learning a set of parameters $\theta$ to maximise the expected fitness $f(z)$ under a population distribution $\pi(M\vert \theta)$:
+Evolution strategies (ES) \citep{Rechenberg78, Beyer1995,Beyer02} is a set of black-box optimisation methods that has emerged as a useful alternative to first-order gradient-based methods like stochastic gradient descent (SGD), particularly for noisy or non-differentiable systems.
+Let $f:\mathbb{R}^d\rightarrow \mathbb{R}$ denote an objective to be optimised, known as the $\emph{fitness}$, where the goal is to find an optimising set of parameters $x^\star\in\argmax_{x\in\mathbb{R}^d} f(x)$.
+Each set of parameters is collected into a $d$-dimensional vector known as a genotype.
+We denote the derivative of the fitness $\nabla_x f(x)\vert_{x=a}$ evaluated at $x=a$ as $\nabla f(a)$.
+Unlike first-order gradient-based methods, which query derivatives $\nabla f(x)$ to update the vector of parameters $x$, evolutionary methods update a parametric population distribution over the fitness parameter space $\pi(x\vert \theta)$, which is smoothly parametrised by a separate set of parameters $\theta\in \Theta$.
+The population distribution generates perturbations $x\sim \pi(x\vert \theta)$ known as mutations.
+The problem of optimising the fitness $f(x)$ for $x$ reduces to optimising the parameters of the population distribution $\theta$.
+This is achieved by solving a \emph{secondary} optimisation problem to maximise the expected fitness under $\pi(x\vert \theta)$ for $\theta$: